ravgeetdhillon/ravgeet-web/_blog/adding-pages-to-jekyll-site.md

 ![](/assets/img/blog/adding-pages-to-jekyll-site-screen-2.png)

 ### Step 3.
-Add the your content in the Markdown format to the `hello-world.md.
+Add your content in the Markdown format to the `hello-world.md.

 Add the following front matter to the `hello-world.md`.
 ```